hfarooq/Notes/Module5_SNV.md

 # Lab Module 5 - Somatic Mutations and Annotation

-This lab is designed to provide an introduction into Somatic Nucleotide Variation detection using two common programs: [Strelka](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/bts271) and [MuTect](http://www.nature.com/nbt/journal/v31/n3/full/nbt.2514.html)
+This lab is designed to provide an introduction into Somatic Nucleotide Variation detection using two common programs: [Strelka](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/bts271) and [MuTect](http://www.nature.com/nbt/journal/v31/n3/full/nbt.2514.html).
+This lab will also go over simple manipulation of the files using [Annovar](http://annovar.openbioinformatics.org/en/latest/) and [SnpEff](http://snpeff.sourceforge.net/SnpEff_manual.html)

 ## Setup